 A 100 square metre field of continuous rainfall, Rain Room is a responsive environment engaging all the senses, allowing you to be fully immersed in the rain while simultaneously protected from it.
 A globally significant work, Rain Room seeks to explore how human relationships with each other and nature are increasingly mediated through technology.

-Rain Room is returning to the Jackalope Pavilion this summer.
+Rain Room is returning to the Jackalope Pavilion in 2022.

 Emily Floyd's works are immediately inviting.
 Be it sculpture, print or public artwork, Floyd's bright palette, expertly rendered geometric forms and the incorporation of text invite interaction.
 But while the works are accessible, they are never simple.